 Community gardens typically consist of vegetable beds and planter boxes, fruit trees, waste disposal systems such as compost and habitat for wildlife including logs and water features.
 However, it isn’t all about gardening!
 Community gardens can also be a meeting place or to teach or learn new skills.

 The City provided funding and or assistance for four community garden projects in City owned or managed land.
-These include Joondanna (2009), Westminster (2012), Hamersley (2014) and Inglewood (2019), and one on a Water Corporation waste water pump station.
-All of these projects are still active.
+These include Joondanna (2009), Westminster (2012), Hamersley (2014) and Inglewood (2019), and the Brighton Road Community Bush Garden (2020).
+All these projects are still active.
 For more information on these community gardens please visit the Community gardens page.

 Social benefits include providing communities with access to fresh food, encouraging physical activity, building social connections and sense of community.

 Environmental benefits include waste reduction, improving air quality and regenerating public spaces.